Geometry of critical discrete structures: long-range percolation on the hierarchical lattice and the discrete torus: Introduction

 \subsection{Relevant topologies}

-We will work with convergence with respect to the Gromov-Hausdorff-Prokhorov metric (denoted by $d_{\GHP}$) on the space (say $\cS$) of isometry equivalence classes of compact metric measure spaces.
+We will work with the Gromov-Hausdorff-Prokhorov (GHP) topology induced by the GHP metric (denoted by $d_{\GHP}$) on the space (say $\cS$) of isometry equivalence classes of compact metric measure spaces.
 Note that $(\sS, d_{\GHP})$ is a complete separable metric space \cite{EJP2116}.
 We refer the reader to \cites{EJP2116,addario2013scaling,burago2001course} for the relevant definitions and background on this topology.

 We will write $X = (X, d, \mu)$ to denote both the metric measure space and the corresponding equivalence class.
-In this paper, typically for each $n\geq 1$ we will have a sequence $\vC^{\sss(n)} = (\cC_1^{\sss(n)}, \cC_2^{\sss(n)}, \ldots)$ where $\cC_i^{\sss(n)}$ is a (random) compact metric measure space.
+In this paper, typically for each $n\geq 1$ we will have a sequence $\vC^{\sss(n)} = (\cC_1^{\sss(n)}, \cC_2^{\sss(n)}, \ldots)$, where $\cC_i^{\sss(n)}$ is a (random) compact metric measure space.
 We will view such objects as elements in $\sS^{\bN}$.
 Distributional convergence for a sequence $( \vC^{\sss(n)}\, ;\, n\geq 1 )$ of $\sS^{\bN}$-valued random objects will be understood with respect to the the product topology on $\sS^{\bN}$ inherited from $d_{\GHP}$.

 4pt

 \textbf{The scaling operator:} For $a, b> 0$, let $\scl(a, b): \sS \to \sS$ be the scaling operator